weaviate/healthsearch-demo/README.md

 The search functionality in this demo accepts natural language queries that are translated into GraphQL queries using LLMs.
 These GraphQL queries are then utilized to retrieve supplements from a Weaviate database.
 The demo also exhibits an example of generative search by providing product summaries generated based on the retrieved objects.

-> ⚠️ **Disclaimer**: Health Search Demo is a technical demonstration, and the results shown should not be treated as health advice.
+> ⚠️ **Disclaimer**: Healthsearch is a technical demonstration, and the results shown should not be treated as health advice.
 The results and generated summaries are purely based on user-written reviews.

 ## 🔧 Template